joematthews/extreme-angular/README.md

 - [prettier-plugin-organize-imports](https://www.npmjs.com/package/prettier-plugin-organize-imports)
   - Automatically orders, arranges, and removes unused imports.

+Use `npm run format` to format all relevant files within the project.

 ### Eslint

 The [.eslintrc.json file](./.eslintrc.json) is set up to use [overrides](https://eslint.org/docs/latest/use/configure/configuration-files#how-do-overrides-work) for each of the following file types: \*.js, \*.ts, \*spec.ts, \*.html, \*.json, and \*.md.